an-white/an-white/README.md

 Hi I’m @an-white c:
 - I’m interested in Machine Learning, Data Science and how to find ways to automate daily boring stuff
 - I have experience in:
-  1. Machine Learning with TensorFlow (+ API Keras) and SKlearn
+  1. Machine Learning with TensorFlow (+ API Keras) and Scikit Learn
   2. FrontEnd development in Angular
   3. Web app development with Django, Flask and backEnd development with FastAPI
   4. Automatization of web stuff with Selenium